 You can only go about talking to your child if your teen is receptive to you.
 If you do not have a strong emotional connection with your teenager then it is highly unlikely that you will get benefits from your attempt to educate your child about sex.

-If you are facing this problem and you would like to know more about how to build an emotional connection with your teenager do read or article How-To Easily build Emotional Connection with your Teenager.
+If you are facing this problem and you would like to know more about how to build an emotional connection with your teenager do read or article emotional connection.

 Why talk about sexuality with your child?